kevaday/alphazero-general/README.md

 ### Try one of the existing examples
 1. Adjust the hyperparameters in one of the examples to your liking (path is ```alphazero/<game name>/train.py```).
 Take a look at Coach.py where the default arguments are stored to see the available choices you have.
 For example, edit ```alphazero/connect4/train.py```.

-**Note: not all example games have the `train.py` file or may not even be functional yet, I will add/fix them soon.
-For now, you can copy the train file from another game and change it accordingly such as from tafl or connect4.**

 2. After that, you can start training AlphaZero on your chosen game by running the following: ```python3 -m alphazero.<game name>.train```.
 Make sure that your working directory is the root of the repo.
 3. You can observe how training is progressing from the console output, or you can also run tensorboard for a visual representation.
 To start tensorboard, run ```tensorboard --logdir ./runs```, also from the project root. `runs` is the default directory for tensorboard data, but it can be changed in the hyperparameters `args`.
 4. Once you have trained a model and want to test it, either against itself or yourself, change ```alphazero/pit.py``` to your needs and run it with ```python3 -m alphazero.pit``` (once again, these things will be easier to do when I have the time to create proper documentation and make some tools more useable).
 You can also modify `roundrobin.py` to run a tournament with different iterations of models to rank them using a rating system.